DUNE/p3s/README.md

 * One must make sure that mod_wsgi is built for correct version of Python; this may be checked in a few ways, one method is to run "ldd" to look at the version shared libraries

+### Runtime environment

+On distributed systems where the dependencies as listed above cannot be satisfied at the site level (e.g. installed by the administrators of the cluster on all worker nodes, servers etc) one can use Python virtualenv facility.

 ## Installation and setting up
 ### Getting the software